JenniTheDev/PortfolioV2/_pages/about.md

 ---
 permalink: /about/
-title: "About Me:"
+title: "About Me"
-excerpt: "About Me"
+# excerpt: "About Me"
 author_profile: true
 redirect_from:
 #  - /main/